nytimes/three-loader-3dtiles/README.md

 ### Supporting 3D Tiles Next
 The [3D Tiles Next specification](https://cesium.com/blog/2021/11/10/introducing-3d-tiles-next/) is in the works, with some of the features already supported in loaders.gl.
 Supporting the new extensions opens up possibilities for new applications.

-### Geo-referencing and layering: WGS84.
-Currently the library does not use geo-referenced locations of tiled models, instead transforming them to Point `[0,0,0]`.
-We should support maintaining *WGS84* coordinates, so that models could be layered on top of maps and terrains.

 ### Skip-traversal
 Implementing the [Skip traversal mechanism](https://cesium.com/blog/2017/05/05/skipping-levels-of-detail/) could greatly improve performance of b3dm (mesh) tiles, but requires a shader/Stencil buffer-based implementation which manually manges Z-culling.
 This is a very wanted feature and contributions would be greatly appreciated.